What if Vitamin D levels are abnormal?

 If vitamin D levels are low, bones can become thin and brittle or abnormally shaped if still growing.
 In older adults, deficiency can contribute to the development of osteoporosis.

 In contrast, since vitamin D can be stored in fat, toxic levels of vitamin D can happen over time with too much replacement.
-However, this is rare and usually requires many months of taking 100x the daily recommended amount to occur.
+However, toxicity is rare and usually results from excessive supplementation over time.
 When vitamin D levels get too high you can have too much calcium in your bloodstream causing problems with nausea, vomiting, weakness, kidney stones, and bladder irritability.

 Test for a deficiency with a Vitamin D Test.